 Because each class of boat has different characteristics and performance on the water, and so that all members would have a common basis from which to sail and learn, the club has used two standard One-Design Class club boats: the Victoria and the ODOM.
-This year, in order to provide a relatively low cost, "no assembly skills required," entry level boat, the club is adding on a trial basis a 3rd standard One-Design Class boat to the fleet, the Dragon Force 65 described below.
+In order to provide a relatively low cost, "no assembly skills required," entry level boat, the club has added a 3rd standard One-Design Class boat to the fleet, the Dragon Force 65.

-The Thunder Tiger Victoria, shown on the left, is a scaled-down version of an America's Cup style yacht, was selected because of its durability, affordable price, and exceptional sailing performance.
-The Victoria's measurements are: Length - 30.7", Mast Height- 42.8", Beam- 7.7", and, by class rules, must have a minimum Racing Weight of 4 lbs.
-8 oz.
-The Victoria is sold as a kit that is manufactured by Thunder Tiger and sold by a few licensed vendors.
+The Thunder Tiger Victoria, shown on the left, a scaled-down version of an America's Cup style yacht, was selected because of its durability, affordable price, and exceptional sailing performance.
+The Victoria's measurements are: Length: 30.7", Mast Height: 42.8", Beam: 7.7", and, by class rules, must have a minimum Racing Weight of 4.5 lbs.
+The Victoria is sold as a kit and sold by a few licensed vendors.
 A search of the Internet and asking members of your local club are the best means of finding a Victoria to purchase.

 The ODOM (One-Design One Meter) Class, shown on the right, is the club's higher performance class.
-It is some-what larger than the Victoria, and, as the name implies, one meter (39.37") in length, has a beam of 8.25", stands about 6 feet tall and has a minimum racing weight of 7 lbs.
+It is some-what larger than the Victoria, and is one meter (39.37") in length, has a beam of 8.25", stands about 6 feet tall and has a minimum racing weight of 7 lbs.
 6 oz.